Looking for the best afternoon tea in NYC? If so then you’ve come to the right place!

 1. The Pembroke Room

-Tucked away inside the Upper East Side’s famous Lowell Hotel, this refined, new American eatery has a reputation for serving the best afternoon tea in NYC.
+Tucked away inside the Upper East Side’s famous Lowell Hotel – one of the best hotels with a view of Central Park – this refined, new American eatery has a reputation for serving the best afternoon tea in NYC.

 So, ascend the grand marble staircase to the second floor and have a seat inside an exquisite, European-style salon – complete with crystal chandeliers – where you can indulge in the fine art of afternoon tea.